 That said, you can’t discount the basic, barebones text editor.
 For many, it’s the ideal tool for working in plain text.
 Here’s why:

 Simplicity.
 Some people don’t need a lot of features.
 Some are very focused on what they do and only need a space in which to type.
 Back in the mid-1990s, I was working at financial software company.
 When I started, we were transitioning our documentation to HTML.
 One of the writers I worked with preferred coding HTML by hand in Windows Notepad.
 He did it quickly, smoothly, and with few (if any) errors.
 It was a sight to behold to be honest.

 Lightweight.
-As I mentioned, some people don’t need many features in a text editor.
+Some people don’t need all that many features in a text editor.
 They don’t want to wait for it to start up or load components.
 They just want to fire up an editor and start typing.

 It’s all they have.
 That’s especially true in some corporate environments.
-I was a contractor at a major stock exchange, and everyone’s workstation was locked down.
-The IT department could install software, but you had to go through a long process and getting updates and upgrades was a pain.
+Years ago, I was a contractor at a major stock exchange where everyone’s workstation was tightly locked down.
+The IT department could install software, but you had to go through a long process to get permission to install what you needed.
+That didn’t always happen, and getting updates and upgrades was a pain.

 It’s all they need.
 Not everyone feels the need to indulge in a bit (or more than a bit) of tool fetishism.
 They’re not interested test driving every editor they read or hear about to try to find the perfect one.
 And let’s be honest: indulging in tool fetishism never increases your productivity.
 Using the text editor that comes with your computer — whether it’s Gedit, TextEdit, Notepad, or something else — is more than good enough for most tasks.